dcantu96/rails-api-template/README.md

 `rails new your-app-name-api -m ~/api-template.rb --api -d postgresql --skip-test`

 Doorkeeper will set access token expiration to 1 hour and will also return a refresh token when requesting access (log in) on your front end.
 I advise to use [Kitsu](https://github.com/wopian/kitsu/tree/master/packages/kitsu) to interact with this api and formulate a strategy on your front end to store and request another access token using the refresh token stored.
 I created a basic template with react that works with the rails-api-rolify template.

+# react-js-template

+To run the react js template with roles simply download the `react-js-redux-auth` folder and run the following in terminal
+`npx create-react-app your-app-name-api --template file:/path/to/react/template/folder`